matiasbeckerle/snake/README.md

 ## Acknowledgements

-To all who wrote tutorials on HTML5 canvas.
+To all who wrote tutorials about HTML5 canvas.